-(r) Segment reporting
+(p) Segment reporting

 A segment is a distinguishable component of the Company that is engaged either in providing related products or services (business segment), or in providing products or services within a particular economic environment (geographical segment), which is subject to risks and returns that are different from those of other segments.
-The Company has reportable segments comprised of oil and gas exploration, development and/or production activities within India, Bangladesh, and Other.
+The Company has reportable segments in India, Bangladesh, and Other.
+In the fourth quarter of fiscal 2020, the Company discontinued operations in India subsequent to the D6 settlement as described in Note 2, and as a result the Company has disclosed the India segment separately as discontinued operations for the year ended March 31, 2020.

-(s) Discontinued Operations
+(q) Discontinued Operations

 A discontinued operation is a component of an entity that either has been disposed of or is classified as held for sale, and represents either a separate major line of business or a geographical area of operations and is part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations, or that is a subsidiary acquired exclusively with a view to resale and the disposal involves loss of control.
-Discontinued operations are presented separately in the audited consolidated statements of comprehensive profit or loss, statements of cash flows and respective financial statement notes.
+Discontinued operations are presented separately in the consolidated statements of profit or loss, statements of cash flows and respective financial statement notes.